zxzinn/cf-gdrive-mcp/API_KEY_SETUP.md

 # API Key Authentication Setup

-This MCP server now requires an API Key to protect the MCP endpoints from unauthorized access.
+This MCP server **requires** an API Key to protect the MCP endpoints from unauthorized access.
+The server will not function without setting `ALLOWED_API_KEYS`.

 ## Overview